-Unless you want to follow everyone in and out of your travel trailer around with a broom, you should invest in an outdoor RV or travel trailer rug.
+Unless you want to follow everyone in and out of your travel trailer around with a broom, you should invest in an outdoor RV or travel trailer outdoor patio rug.
 We chose this one because it is large enough to cover most of the side of our trailer.
 We take our Skye Bird with us and as I’m sure you know, dogs can and will drag in lots of dirt and grass on their paws.
-By putting this large area rug out in front of our stairs and under the awning, she will lay here instead of on the dirt, weeds, or grass helping to keep that stuff from traveling into the trailer with her.
+By putting this large outdoor patio area rug out in front of our stairs and under the awning, she will lay here instead of on the dirt, weeds, or grass helping to keep that stuff from traveling into the trailer with her.

 We suggest getting an outdoor table for the convenience factor.
 For instance, if you have stuff that doesn’t need to be brought in every night, i.e., coffee maker, stainless steel coffee cups, paper plate holders, flashlights, etc. you can leave them on the outdoor table, and they can be easily found the next time you’re ready to use them.

 We all love the convenience of paper plates, right?
 Especially if we are just doing burgers and hot dogs on the grill.
 It is easy and convenient to grab paper plates for these quick and easy meals.
 As we all know, some paper plates are not of very good quality, so we got some of these plastic paper plate holders.
 Please keep in mind, paper plates are better than styrofoam plates.
 Yes, styrofoam plates are a little sturdier than paper plates, but they are not good for the environment.
 Plus with paper plates, when you are done eating you can just throw them into the fire pit, put your plastic holders on your outside table, and move on with your day!

 We know how convenient the paper plates are while camping, but if you decide that you want to grill up some steak or boneless chicken, you should have a set of plates and bowls so that you can cut your meat without cutting the paper plate along with it.
-My grandparents were avid RVers years ago and when we got our travel trailer my grandma highly suggested getting a Cornelle Dish set.
+My grandparents were avid RVers years ago and when we got our travel trailer my grandma highly suggested getting a Corelle Dish set.
 This is the set she gifted us with for our “house warming gift” for the travel trailer.
 The Cornelle dish set is made with a break, and scratch resistant patented Vitrelle glass technology.
 They are lightweight and very durable.
 My grandparents had their set for over 30 years before they stopped traveling.

 We didn’t even pack a regular stove skillet, but we brought all the stuff for breakfast!
 This is another reason why it is essential to have a written down list!
 Lodge cast iron skillets are pre-seasoned and they really are the best.
-I suggest a dutch oven skillet combo for your first set.
+I suggest a dutch oven skillet combo for your first set because the lid for the dutch oven is also a frying pan.
 You’ll have all the bases covered.

 We may have forgotten our skillet, but we were sure to bring our kitchen utensil set on our first outing!
-We found this excellent 38 piece set that has everything you should need in your travel trailer.
+We found this excellent 38 piece utensil set that has everything you should need in your travel trailer.
 Don’t forget to get measuring cups too!

 If you are anything like me and cook to feed an Army, there are sure to be left-overs!
 We are a family of 7, and you want to make sure there is enough for everyone, and now that most of the kids are gone from home, I am yet to learn how to cut down my portion sizes to make just the right amount for the 2 of us.

 I know, sounds silly to even have to write this down.
 However, this is another one of those things that we said, “oh, we should remember this!”
 We didn’t remember until we were getting ready to leave the house!
-Thank goodness it is a queen size bed, and we actually had some queen size sheets in the house.
+Thank goodness it is a queen sized bed, and we actually had some queen size sheets in the house.

 This doesn’t have to be for just shoes, either!
 Yes, we had some shoes in it, but it is also a great place to store other things like flashlights, bathroom supplies, or even for adding a little bit more to your pantry space.
 We like this shoe organizer because it is made for narrow doors and for the oversized mesh pockets.

 Most campers will want a fire in the evening or maybe in first thing in the morning when the temperatures are lowest to help warm up or keep them warm.
 The fire pit is my favorite place to hang out in the evenings with music playing in the background and just catching-up or meeting new friends.

-24. Fresh Water Tank Hose
+24. Fresh Water Hose

-25. Sewer or Black Tank Hose
+25. Sewer Hose

 I know we don’t want to talk about it, but we all do it.
 That’s right, we all use the toilet.
-If you are going to be filling up the black tank while you are camping, we would like to suggest this black tank hose with clear elbows so that you can see when the tank has been dumped and cleaned out.
+If you are going to be filling up the black tank while you are camping, we would like to suggest this RhinoFLEX black tank sewer hose with clear elbows so that you can see when the tank has been dumped and cleaned out.
 This set comes with everything you should need to clean out your tank.

 Going out your first time in a travel trailer can be so much fun.
 We want you to have fun on your trip, and this is why we want to help make sure you have everything you need.
 Like we mentioned before, it is imperative that you write it down.
 We all think we can remember everything, and I am sure I have forgotten something in this blog, but we will all forget something.